 Giving at a Glance

-Welcome to the Office of Institutional Advancement.
-Our goal is to strengthen and advance the mission of Professional Children’s School, primarily through raising philanthropic support for the school.
+Welcome to the Office of Institutional Advancement and Community Engagement.
+Our goal is to create lasting connections with our community members, building a culture of philanthropy and support that will further advance the mission of Professional Children’s School.

 THE FUND FOR PROFESSIONAL CHILDREN’S SCHOOL